 - 4. Mr N and Mrs N run a haulage business. - 5.
 In 2007 Mr N and Mrs N each commenced a SIPP with Hornbuckle. - 6.
 Subsequently Mr N made an in specie contribution into his SIPP in respect of land and buildings associated with the business.
 Mr N signed the property application noting himself as the property manager.
 Similarly, Mrs N made an in specie contribution into her SIPP. - 7.
-The original 99 years lease, dated 7 April 2008, was recorded between Hornbuckle Mitchell Trustee Ltd and Mr N and Mrs N as Trustees and also as both the Lessor and Lessee.
+The original 99 years lease, dated 7 April 2008, was recorded between Hornbuckle Mitchell Trustee Ltd and Mr N and Mrs N as Trustees and as both the Lessor and Lessee.
 The initial rent payable was £7,500 per annum reviewable after five years.
-Later in 2008 the term of the lease was amended by a Deed of Variation to 10 years.
+Later in 2008 the term of the lease was amended by a Deed of Variation to 10 years. - 8.
+Under the SIPP's terms and conditions all commercial property is held by Hornbuckle as the independent trustee.